Higashi-Nakatsu Station

+Higashi-Nakatsu Station (東中津駅, Higashi-Nakatsu-eki) is a passenger railway station located in the city of Nakatsu, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 56.7 km from the starting point of the line at Kokura.

 Layout

 The station consists of two side platforms serving two tracks.
 Both tracks run on the north side of their respective platforms, suggesting that platform 2 was once an island platform but the middle line has been removed.
 A siding branches off each track.
 The station building is a wooden structure of traditional Japanese design and houses a staffed ticket window, a waiting area, an automatic ticket vending machine, a SUGOCA charge station and a SUGOCA card reader.
 Access to the opposite side platform is by means of a footbridge.

 JR Kyushu ceased to staff the station in March 2015.
 Thereafter, Nakatsu City authorities managed the ticket window on a kan'i itaku basis.